brandcolors/feedback/README.md

 This is the place to suggest color additions or updates, report bugs, or pitch ideas for [BrandColors](https://brandcolors.net/).
 [Create an issue](https://github.com/brandcolors/feedback/issues/new) and we'll talk.

-If you'd rather contact me privately or don't know how to use GitHub, you can email me: <galen@galengidman.com>

 ## How to find colors

 I prefer to source colors from official documentation created by  brands themselves — identity guidelines, brand resource pages, etc. If you're looking for a brand colors, some great search terms are: